cider-ci/cider-ci_server/doc/api/api_resources/executions.md

 #### GET `/execution/:id`

-Returns the properties of the execution.
+Returns the properties of the corresponding _Execution_.

 ### Execution-Stats

 #### GET `/execution/:id/stats`

-Returns the aggregated count of the number of tasks belonging to an execution with respect to their state.
+Returns the aggregated count of the number of tasks belonging to an _Execution_ with respect to their state.